-Objective: To preserve all 36 at-risk units to prevent the loss of affordable housing.
+Objective: To preserve all 36 at-risk units to prevent the loss of affordable housing and displacement of lower-income residents.

 Timeframe: Every three months of the planning period the City will monitor the assisted housing units at risk by contacting the property owner to determine whether there is a change in status or eligibility.